 - Send a simple follow up email 5 business days after the initial presentation

 - Then a 2nd email 5 days after that, if you haven’t heard anything yet

 - And then a final “soft take-away” email 5 days after that if you still haven’t heard from them.

-If they haven’t responded by then, then I move them to a “Long Term Follow Up” (LTFUP) folder in Salesforce (or whatever CRM you use) and then start automatically sending them a valuable email newsletter once per month.
+If they haven’t responded by then, then I move them to a “Long Term Follow Up” (LTFUP) folder in Salesforce (or whatever CRM you use) and then start sending them a valuable automated email newsletter once per month.

 The objective is to be persistent without being annoying and to get an answer from them.
 A “No” is perfectly fine.
 If you get a “No” either move the prospect into the LTFUP folder or mark it as closed in your CRM and move on.